cosivina/cosivina/readme.md

 Other simulators implement more complex architectures, typically with multiple interconnected dynamic fields.
 See the file 'descriptions.txt' in the examples folder to learn more about the available simulators.
 Simulators with the term 'preset' in their name provide different pre-specified parameter settings to obtain certain model behaviors without requiring manual tuning of the model.
 You can access these presets by selecting an entry from dropdown menu (typically at the bottom right of the GUI) and then clicking 'Select'.

 See the documentation for further information on how the cosivina can be used to explore existing architecture in different modes of operations, build new architectures, and expand the framework for your specific needs.
-Visit the dynamic field theory website http://www.dynamicfieldtheory.org for introductory material on dynamic field theory.
+Visit the [dynamic field theory website](http://www.dynamicfieldtheory.org) for introductory material on dynamic field theory.

-FURTHER RESOURCES
+## Further resources

-Mailing list
+### Mailing list

 You can subscribe to the cosivina mailing list at https://mailman.ini/ruhr-uni-bochum.de/listinfor/ini_cosivina to keep you updated on this framework.

-JSONlab
+### JSONlab

 JSONlab is a separate toolbox to encode and decode files in JSON format under Matlab.
 It is used in cosivina to store parameter files in a format that is capable of representing complex parameter structures, but still easily readable for humans.
 You can use all other functionality of cosivina without JSONlab, but will only receive a warning message when trying to save or load a parameter file.
 JSONlab was developed by Qianqian Fang and is published under the BSD license or GPLv3 license (see license files for details).
 JSONlab is hosted on sourceforge, you can find all versions and a documentation here: http://iso2mesh.sourceforge.net/jsonlab
 Cosivina has been tested with JSONlab versions 0.9.1 to 1.1.
 (Note: Using version 0.9.0 or earlier can cause errors when loading parameters for certain architecture elements.)

-Compatibility with earlier version of Matlab
+### Compatibility with earlier version of Matlab

 The full functionality of the framework is supported by Matlab R2011a and later.
 Compatibility with Matlab R2009a and later can be achieved through a small modification: In the file base/Element.m, replace the first line